CooperToons HomePage Dept. of Education Merry History CooperToons Books

 Bankroll!

-As a picture is worth a thousand words, we can summarize this session in a nice neat graph.
+But as a picture is worth a thousand words, look what we see if we summarize this session in a nice neat graph.

 Unlimited Bankroll